 Each June, Sydney celebrates the silver screen with the annual Sydney Film Festival.
 In any given year there are more than 300 screenings of over 180 films from 50+ countries.

-There’s also always engaging talks, parties and special events.
-So, whether or not you’re a movie buff, if you’re looking for things to do in Sydney in Winter, the film festival is your best bet of keeping warm.
+There are also always engaging talks, parties, and special events.
+So, whether or not you’re a movie buff, if you’re looking for things to do in Sydney in Winter, the film festival is your best bet for keeping warm.

 Feel Cultured at the Biennale of Sydney

-It usually runs from March to June every other year and has multiple installations at multiple locations throughout the city.
+It usually runs from March to June in even years and has multiple installations at multiple locations throughout the city.

 - Pin it: